Campaign for Uyghurs: Nomination for Nobel Peace Prize

 In February 2022, 2 U.S. lawmakers, Tom Suozzi of New York and Chris Smith of New Jersey, wrote a letter to the Norwegian Nobel Committee, saying that the Uyghur Human Rights Project (UHRP) and Campaign for Uyghurs made significant contributions to building fraternity between nations and promoting peace by defending the human rights of the Uyghur, Kazakh and other predominately Muslim ethnic minorities that the Chinese Communist Party (CCP) has targeted with genocide and other crimes against humanity.
 Both lawmakers stressed the gravity of the abuses, which include documented instances of mass detention, sexual violence, torture, forced labor, forced abortions, and sterilization of Uyghur Muslims.
 Rushan Abbas welcomed the nomination and said: “Regardless of the outcome of the nomination, the fact that the Uyghur issue will be discussed along with the Nobel Peace Prize nomination is a great victory for the Uyghur movement.”

+In February 2025, Representatives John Moolenaar of Michigan, Chairman of the House Select Committee on the Chinese Communist Party, and Raja Krishnamoorthi of Illinois, Ranking Member of the same committee, nominated Campaign for Uyghurs for the Nobel Peace Prize.
+The nomination recognized CFU's continued efforts to advocate for justice and human rights for the Uyghur people and their work in documenting abuses, amplifying survivor testimony, empowering the Uyghur diaspora, and building international and interfaith coalitions to defend human dignity in the face of ongoing genocide and crimes against humanity perpetrated by the Chinese Communist Party.
+Rushan Abbas responded to the nomination, stating: "We hope this recognition brings overdue attention to the Uyghur plight.
+The Chinese government's crimes are not just a regional issue; they constitute a global human rights crisis that demands immediate action.
+The world must unite—governments, institutions, and civil society alike—to defend fundamental human rights for all, no matter the perpetrator."

+2025 Democracy Award

+In November 2025, Campaign for Uyghurs received the 2025 Democracy Award from the National Endowment for Democracy (NED).
+According to the NED, Campaign for Uyghurs is awarded "for its tireless advocacy on behalf of Uyghurs and other Muslim communities persecuted for their faith and identity under Chinese Communist Party rule."

 Activities

 Campaign for Uyghurs focuses activism through coordinated campaigns that address specific aspects of the persecution of Uyghurs in China.
 Campaign For Uyghurs is advocating for democratic rights and freedoms of the Uyghur people while highlighting the genocide being perpetrated by the CCP which is determined by a few countries internationally.
 The organization was recognized for its work by the World Movement for Democracy.
-Campaign For Uyghurs has led the launch of the Berlin-Beijing Olympics Campaign with other organizations to call for a boycott of the Beijing winter Olympic games.
-The organization is also very active to end Uyghur forced labor and support Uyghur women & youth in their activism.
+Campaign For Uyghurs led the launch of the Berlin-Beijing Olympics Campaign with other organizations to call for a boycott of the 2022 Winter Olympics in Beijing.